+1. Choose Maintenance > Backup/Restore.

+Browse..

+2. Click

-- 1. Choose Maintenance > Backup/Restore. - 2.
-Click Browse... to select the backup file. - 3.
+- to to select the backup file. - 3.
 Click 'Upload & Restore Device Settings' to upload the file. - A message appears, prompting you to confirm the operation and enter the admin password. - 4.
 Enter the admin password, then click Restore. - 5.
 Wait until the PX2 device resets and the Login page re-appears, indicating that the restore is complete.